shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/auction-segment-feed.md

 > [!IMPORTANT]
 > This feed is not available to Microsoft Invest clients.

-This is a log-level data feed that provides you with information on all eligible segments in an auction that your seller member has access to.
+This is a log level data feed that provides you with information on all eligible segments in an auction that your seller member has access to.
 The segments in this feed include pixel, query string, and 3rd-party shared segments.

 The Xandr internal name for this feed is `auction_segment_feed`.

 Each feed is delivered hourly and will be retained for 7 days.
 The feed will be logged when an auction is complete.

-If you enable the auction segment feed, it will be in your feed list along with all your other log-level data feeds.
-See [Log Level Data Feeds](log-level-data-feeds.md) for more information.
+If you enable the auction segment feed, it will be in your feed list along with all your other log level data feeds.
+See [Log Level Data Feeds](log level-data-feeds.md) for more information.

 | Column Index | Column Name | Type | Description |
 |---|---|---|---|